stla/gyro/cran-comments.md

 I found another to enter the coordinates of the vertices and their index.
 I hope this will solve the issues spotted by Valgrind.

+2022-05-23
+There was a declared but uninitialized (and unused) vector in the C++ code.
+Perhaps it was the cause of the Valgrind issues.
+There also was a missing template argument in a function.

+**Note:** The latest version of the 'rgl' package has serious issues.

 ## Testing environments